sanecheqq/simple_shortener/README.md

 # simple_shortener
 String shortener realized on the "Strategy" pattern.

-Shortening means assigning a unique key to each line, by which this line can also be easily obtained.
+Shortening means assigning a unique key to each string object, by which this string can also be easily obtained.

 Shorteners are implemented on various HashMap: some are written by me on the basis of the standard HashMap, some are taken from third-party libraries (Guava, Apache Commons Collections).